 We’re just about two months into 2022 and your New Year’s resolution to get fit.
 By now, hopefully, you’ve found an exercise or physical activity that gives your heart rate a little boost and gets your blood pumping.
-Whenever you start a new exercise routine, it’s important to take caution to avoid exercise injuries.
+Whenever you start a new exercise routine, it’s important to take caution to avoid common exercise injuries.

 Exercise injuries in older adults are a common issue.
 So much so that in 2020, exercise-related visits to the ER topped 107,000 for those 50 and older.
 Unfortunately, exercising the wrong way can almost be as bad as not exercising at all.
 Fortunately, there are small things you can do to help avoid exercise injuries in older adults.